-Your sealed Colorado criminal record is not visible to the general public but may be accessed by you, law enforcement agencies, or other people who get a court order to see your record.
+If your Colorado criminal record is sealed, that means it is not visible to the general public.
+However, it may be accessed by you, by law enforcement agencies, or by other people who get a court order to see your record.

 Even though sealed records do not show up on standard background checks, they might still appear if an employer runs an FBI background check.